Health · Chronic Pain & Aging

 Janet M. · 2 days ago

 I sent this to my mom.
-She's been dealing with the exact same thing for years and no one ever explained the glutathione angle.
+She’s been dealing with the exact same thing for years and no one ever explained the glutathione angle to her.
 Bookmarking for her appointment next week.

 DR

-I've been on the four-a-day protocol for about five months.
-The first two weeks I didn't notice anything.
+I’ve been on the four-a-day routine for about five months.
+The first two weeks I didn’t notice anything and almost quit.
 Week three something shifted.
-I'm not pain-free but I'm functional in a way I haven't been since my early fifties.
-Worth it.
+I’m not pain-free, but I’m functional in a way I haven’t been since my early fifties.

 PW